Ziwei89/FBOD-BCPL/README.md

-                                            HEM：Model Training strategy for mining difficult samples cpl_mode                            # Self-paced regularizer, effective when loss-based cooperative paced learning strategy: hard, linear, logarithmic prior_way                           # Prior way: ASP or ESP, that is, All Sample Prior or Easy Sample Prior
+                                            HEM：Model Training strategy for mining difficult samples cpl_mode                            # Self-paced regularizer, effective when loss-based cooperative paced learning strategy: hard, linear, logarithmic prior_way                           # Prior way: ASP or ESP, that is, All Sample Prior or Easy Sample Prior seed                                #Random seed, set if you want to consistently reproduce the training results, when only training the model with tran_AP50.py modelAorB                           #After training the model using CPL, there are two models, model A and model B. For testing or inference, determine which model to use
 ```
 The other two parameters, MF_para and TS_para, are about the minimization function and the training scheduling function.
 To be consistent with the presentation of the paper, keep using the default parameters.